stummjr/impress-code-highlighter/README.md

 impress-code-highlighter
 ========================

-A simple tool to highlight source code blocks in LibreOffice Impress.
+A simple tool for source code blocks highlighting in LibreOffice Impress.

 ## How to test it
  1. Start libreoffice in server mode: `soffice "--accept=socket,host=localhost,port=2002;urp;" tests/teste1.odp`